kossidts/playground-obsidian-plugin/README.md

 -   [Obsidian Plugin Developer Docs | Obsidian Plugin Developer Docs](https://marcus.se.net/obsidian-plugin-docs/)
 -   [For Plugin Developers - Obsidian Hub - Obsidian Publish](https://publish.obsidian.md/hub/04+-+Guides%2C+Workflows%2C+%26+Courses/for+Plugin+Developers)

-## Use only for learning - if at all
+## Use only for learning purpose - if at all

 If you wants to use this repo for learning purpose, follow this steps